adamgedney/collo/README.md

 ```

 #### collection.removeWhere
-Remove an item where the key/value match an item in the collection.
+Remove an item where the key/value matches an item in the collection.
 Returns the collection after mutation.

 ```
 const response = collection.removeWhere({id:3})